8 Best Travel Mugs For Coffee reviewed.

 Of course, you can’t simply choose to use water bottles and expect everything to be fine.
 What you need is a good travel mug for coffee.
 Here are the top picks for best travel mugs for coffee.

 - Best Overall: Contigo Autoseal West Loop Mug

 - For Durability: Stanley Classic One Hand Travel Mug

 best coffee Travel Mug: 8 Top Picks

 What you need from a travel coffee mug could be very different from what your friend or colleague needs.
 Below this list, we have some tips on helping you choose the right travel coffee mug for your needs.
-But for now, here’s an overview of our favorite ones.
+But for now, here’s an overview of our favourite ones.

 The Contigo Autoseal West Loop is a sleek vacuum-insulated tumbler/travel mug that can brighten any morning commute, no matter what your mode of transport may be.
 The Contigo West Loop stainless steel mug can keep your drink warm for up to 5 hours.